Setting Up an Email Integration in SysAid Spaces

 Extend the search for numbers (#) to the email body in addition to the email's subject line

 Allows SysAid to search the email body for a service record number if one is not found in the subject.
+When this option is selected, SysAid also searches the body of incoming emails for numbers of already existing service records.

 Change status to